skeema/skeema/doc/examples.md

 ### Update CREATE TABLE files with changes made manually / outside of Skeema

-If you make changes outside of Skeema -- either due to use of a language-specific migration tool, or to do something unsupported by Skeema like a table rename -- you can use `skeema pull` to update the filesystem to match the database (essentially the opposite of `skeema pull`).
+If you make changes outside of Skeema -- either due to use of a language-specific migration tool, or to do something unsupported by Skeema like a table rename -- you can use `skeema pull` to update the filesystem to match the database (essentially the opposite of `skeema push`).

 ```
 skeema pull